toschoch/python-smartgadget/README.md

 Overview
 --------

-Provides functions to scan for and access nearby [Sensirion Smartgadgets][1] through the [BluePy][2] BLE interface for Python.
-Temperature/Humdity readings as well as logging functionality is supported.
+Provides functions to scan for and access nearby [Sensirion BLE Smartgadgets][1] through the [BluePy][2] BLE interface for Python.
+Temperature and humdity readings as well as logging functionality is supported.

 Change-Log
 ----------